Mr-C4T/LeCyborg/README.md

 ```bash
 hcitool scan
 ```
-Then, when you fint the MAC address of you bluetooth ESP device in the shape XX:XX:XX:XX:XX:XX, copy it.
+Then, when you find the MAC address of you bluetooth ESP device in the shape XX:XX:XX:XX:XX:XX, copy it.

 we can now open our bash file :
 ```bash
 nano LeCyborg-connect.sh
 ```
-edit the existing mac address by removing the existing one and pasting the one you copied above in the guide. you can now save and exit from the file by doing **CTRL+O->ENTER->CTRL+X**
+edit the mac address by removing the existing one and pasting the one you copied above in the guide. you can now save and exit from the file by doing **CTRL+O->ENTER->CTRL+X**

 just to be sure, add the execution rights to the file and run it: